fablue/building-a-social-network-with-flutter/README.md

 # How I built a social network like Instagram in a few lines of code using flutter and why I fell in love with it
 ## What I wanted to build and why I tried Flutter
 As of last year I had very fun building my own little social network called Lime.
 So far you can post images and text messages  to Lime, give posts a "Like" and comment/chat on them.
-The clue: All messages are tightly bound to the location it was posted.
+The clue: All messages are tightly bound to the location where it was posted.
- So you are only able to see posts which have been posted in a maximum radius of 30km.
-Here is what it looks like:
+ That means you are only able to see posts which have been created in a maximum radius of 30km.
+Here is what it currently looks like:

 <br><br>
 ### GIF: Lime native Android App